2025 Setia City Mall shooting: Police response and investigation

 After the incident, initial investigation by the police revealed that the gunman is a Malaysian man in his 30s with fair skin and has 11 past criminal records for robbery and drug-related crimes.
 The police also said the case is being investigated under Section 3 of the Firearms (Increased Penalties) Act 1971 (discharging a firearm in the commission of a scheduled offence) and Section 307 of the Penal Code (attempt to murder).

 Selangor police chief, Datuk Hussein Omar Khan said initial investigation so far revealed that the incident was not connected to a goldsmith robbery as speculated earlier.
 However, they are also not ruling out the possibility that the suspect was planning to do so.
-Bukit Aman Narcotic Crime Investigation Department director, Datuk Seri Khaw Kok Chin said his department will identify individuals linked to the gunman to help locating the suspect, however, he also said it was too early to confirm whether the suspect was under the influence of drugs at the time of the incident.
+Bukit Aman Narcotic Crime Investigation Department director, Datuk Seri Khaw Kok Chin said his department will identify individuals linked to the gunman to help locate the suspect, however, he also said it was too early to confirm whether the suspect was under the influence of drugs at the time of the incident.
 Selangor police also believe the gunman is still in Selangor and is confident that he will be apprehended soon.

 On the following day of the incident, inspector-general of police, Razarudin Husain said the security measures in shopping malls across the country has been tightened, and auxiliary police and security guards in these places have been told to remain vigilant and on the lookout of suspicious activity.
 Home minister Saifuddin Nasution has also called for calm and said that the country's security is under control.
 Saifuddin said he would instruct the IGP to review and enhance the training syllabus of security guards and auxiliary police to ensure that security personnel are better equipped to handle such incidents.